top of page

 Treat Onboarding Like a Product, Not a Process

-It should feel intentional, not improvised over Zoom
+It should feel intentional, not improvised over Zoom.

-But if you want your customers to actually succeed, onboarding needs to be designed, tested, and improved like your product is.
+If you want your customers to succeed, onboarding needs to be designed, tested, and improved just like your product is.
+Donna Weber, a customer success expert and author of Onboarding Matters, nails it:

 "Structured onboarding is the key to retaining customers and driving adoption.
 Without it, you're just reacting."